jjconti/twistedmold/README.txt

 HOW TO PLAY THE GAME:

-Move your zombie with the arrows keys and twist it whit the space bar.
+    Move round the screen with the arrow keys.
+    A key and Space Bar twist you in a way and
+    S key in the other way.

+Bottles:
+    - green: LOST energy
+    - blue: WIN energy
+    - yellow: WIN A LOT of energy
+    - red: destroy ALL spells in the screen

 LICENSE: